lexlapax/topics-insights/instructions.md

 *   Develop a mobile app for on-the-go access.
 *   Personalize the user experience based on individual preferences and interests.

+**12. Development Process**

+### Test-First Implementation Order
+1. Core Agent Infrastructure
+   - Write base agent interface tests
+   - Implement base agent class
+   - Write OpenAI agent tests
+   - Implement OpenAI agent

+2. Data Processing
+   - Write tests for data fetching
+   - Implement API integrations
+   - Write tests for deduplication
+   - Implement deduplication logic

+3. Content Analysis
+   - Write tests for summarization
+   - Implement summary generation
+   - Write tests for entity extraction
+   - Implement entity extraction

+4. API Layer
+   - Write API endpoint tests
+   - Implement REST endpoints
+   - Write authentication tests
+   - Implement auth system

+5. Frontend Components
+   - Write component tests
+   - Implement UI components
+   - Write integration tests
+   - Implement page flows

+### Quality Gates
+- No code merges without passing tests
+- Minimum 70% test coverage for new code
+- All edge cases must be tested
+- Performance tests for critical paths
+- Integration tests for key workflows

+### Continuous Integration
+- Automated test runs on every commit
+- Coverage reports in pull requests
+- Performance benchmark tracking
+- Automated linting and type checking

 This PRD serves as a living document and will be updated as the project evolves.
 It provides a clear understanding of the product vision, goals, and requirements for the development team.
-By adhering to these guidelines, we can ensure the successful delivery of Topic Insights, a valuable tool for staying informed and discovering new insights on any topic. content_copy download
+By following the test-first approach and maintaining high test coverage, we ensure the reliability and maintainability of Topic Insights. content_copy download
 Use code with caution.